The Gaping Gill winch: insider tips and what to expect

 The walk took us 45 minutes, but we were moving fast.
 We didn’t stop, didn’t take photos and just power walked, which wasn’t overly fun.
 I would say an hour would be more comfortable.

-Another alternative for the more energetic, would be to continue walking past Gaping Gill to the summit of Ingleborough Mountain.
+Now that you no longer need to queue for hours, there is more time to explore the surrounding area.
+You’ll already have had a bit of a walk to reach the winch, but if you’re still feeling energetic you could climb Ingleborough Mountain, which continues on from Gaping Gill.
 It was completely shrouded in cloud on our visit, but some people still did it.
 From Gaping Gill we think it would be an additional 2 miles (each way) to reach the top.

 Essential info about Gaping Gill